digitalagadvisory/india_kisan_call_center/README.md

 To study this further, we have created a database of more than 30 million records using communication received by Kisan [Call Centers in India](https://dackkms.gov.in/account/login.aspx) between 2004 and 2022 (Key summary below).We propose to analyze farmers’ interactions with digital or telephone based advisory services to identify spatial and temporal information needs that farmers have.
 We want to build detailed spatio-temporal models to explain the need for information, and how these are related to risk and resilience.
 The overall objective will be to help improve farmer advisory services based on a combination of technologies, including climate information, crop modeling, remote sensing, location specific CGIAR and NARS research.
 To the best of our knowledge, such comprehensive dataset is not available for any other region or country.
 We consider this case study as a proof of concept to establish the concept and scale it up in other parts of the world where similar dataset might be available.

 Key summary of the database
-i.More than 30 million phone records from 32 States, 670 districts, 6300 Blocks.
+* More than 30 million phone records from 32 States, 670 districts, 6300 Blocks.
 Geographic distribution is shown in Figure 1 below.

-ii.Questions are mainly asked on agriculture (75%) followed by horticulture (22%), livestock (1%) and fisheries (< 1%) sectors (Figure 2).
+* Questions are mainly asked on agriculture (75%) followed by horticulture (22%), livestock (1%) and fisheries (< 1%) sectors (Figure 2).

-iii.The calls are somewhat uniformly distributed across the months (Figure 3), but the type of questions vary significantly with districts and season.
+* The calls are somewhat uniformly distributed across the months (Figure 3), but the type of questions vary significantly with districts and season.

 ![Figure:1 Geographic distribution of sub-districts that are part of the program](./figures/fig_1.png)